Tours

 Reservations are required two weeks prior to your visit.
 Please use the adjacent form.

-Please note: Field trips are available from May 6-June 7, 2024, and September 3-October 11, 2024.
+Please note: Field trips are available on Thursdays and Fridays from May 5-June 6, 2025, and September 8-October 10, 2025.

 Swedish-speaking guides are available.
 Please call to make arrangements prior to your visit.